As provided by the American Dance Therapy Association:

 The following should be noted by all students pursuing the R-DMT via the Alternate Route:

 - Alternate Route Dance/Movement Therapy courses do not have to be taken within an academic institution.
-However all courses must either be pre-approved or offered through an approved Dance/Movement Therapy program.
-Only approved Alternate Route courses are listed in the Alternate Route Current Course Calendar.
+However, all courses must either be pre-approved or offered through an approved Dance/Movement Therapy program.
+Only approved Alternate Route courses are listed in the Alternate Route Course Calendar.

-- All Alternate Route courses not offered through ADTA approved academic programs must be pre-approved by the Subcommittee for the Approval of Alternate Route Courses (Refer to the R-DMT Student Handbook for specific exceptions.)
-Pre-Approved courses are automatically accepted when the candidate submits their R-DMT application.
-Courses taken prior to March 15, 2013 do not require pre-approval but are not automatically accepted by the DMT-Credentials Board.
+- All Alternate Route dance/movement therapy history, theory, practice, and professional development courses not offered through ADTA approved academic programs must be approved by the Subcommittee for the Approval of Alternate Route Courses.
+Such approval is sought by the teacher of the course.
+Courses taken prior to March 15, 2013 do not require pre-approval but are not automatically accepted by the DMTCB.
+Find more information about approval for alternate route courses here.

-- If you are using courses taken prior to March 15, 2013 toward your R –DMT application, you must comply with the requirements for documenting in the R-DMT Student Handbook.
+- If you are using courses taken prior to March 15, 2013, toward your R –DMT application, you must comply with the documentation requirements in the R-DMT Handbook.

 - Applicants are advised to consider the requirements for licensure as a mental health practitioner in their state of residence.